 John Cardiel starts cycling fixed gears, as does EMB alumni Jovantae Turner.
 Filmer Gabe Morford makes a film of them being all moody and doing skids, and hey-ho fast forward a few years and I see fixed gear magazine editorials decrying ‘commercial fixie vs underground’.
 Jesus wept.

 Hammertime himbo Chad Muska’s Skytop for Supra became the footwear du jour for queuing up outside nightclubs on Santa Monica Boulevard, and now every chap and his dog does high-tops.
 Pure fashion.
-Add skinny jeans via Justin Bieber and Odd Future and you end up with One Direction.
+Add skinny jeans via Justin Bieber and you end up with One Direction.

 Step forward, chilly-ankled skate celeb Dylan Rieder and your army of ubiquitous clones first of the board but now as seen in every we-roast-our-own-beans, free-wifi hang-out across the Western world.